bbmokhtari/django-translations/docs/reference/models.rst

    Marks the subclasses as translatable and creates some default configurations for them based on their structure.

-   It also adds the :attr:`translations` relation to the model, just in case any one wants to work with the translations of an instance manually.

    To make a model translatable:

    .. literalinclude:: ../../sample/models.py